Writing LinkedIn posts doesn't have to take so long

 Many business owners find themselves spending upwards of 30 minutes writing a single LinkedIn post.
 If you want to use LinkedIn to bring in clients, this is often unsustainable.

-Between handling client work, conducting sales calls, managing finances, and other day-to-day activities, you simply don't have 30 minutes a day to spend creating content.
+Between handling client work, conducting sales calls, managing finances, and other day-to-day activities, you simply don't have 30 minutes a day to spend on one post.

 Strategy 1) Repurpose your best content between LinkedIn and email

-Many business owners think they need to create unique content for each marketing channel.
-While platforms like LinkedIn and email are different from one another, the principles of content marketing are the same on each platform.
+While platforms like LinkedIn and email differ from one another, the principles of content marketing remain the same across each platform.
 So, you can and should strategically repurpose content across platforms.

 Second, you can repurpose your content from one channel to another.
 For example, if you’ve already written a marketing email, you can pull key insights from it and turn them into a LinkedIn post.
 If you've written an insightful LinkedIn post, you can turn it into a sales email.

 By repurposing content, you don't have to start from scratch every time.
-You also repeat key messages, which helps your audience understand your expertise and become ready to buy from you.
+You also repeat key messages, which helps your audience understand your expertise.
+These elements are important to prepare your audience to buy from you.
+The result of your consistent posts is both shortening your sales cycle and increasing conversions from leads to clients.

 Strategy 2) Not every post has to be long

-Unlike platforms like Instagram, X, Threads, and Tik Tok, long content is welcome on LinkedIn.
-While long posts are welcomed on LinkedIn and can perform well, don't forget that short ones can, too!
+One of the hallmarks of LinkedIn is that long content is welcome (unlike platforms like Instagram, X, Threads, and Tik Tok).
+However, just because long posts are welcomed on LinkedIn and can perform well, don't forget that not all of your content needs to be long.

 For polls, you can ask questions to better understand what problems your audience has.
 Think about what type of market research you'd like to do, and ask a question to figure out the answer via a poll.
-This type of post helps you understand your audience better while also providing you the opportunity to engage with those who responded to the poll in the DMs.
+This type of post helps you understand your audience better while also providing you with the opportunity to engage in the DMs with those who responded to the poll.

 Strategy 3) Get feedback instead of overthinking